pivotal/docs-tap/app-sso/reference/known-issues.hbs.md

 ## <a id="unregistration"></a> Unregistration by deletion

-An existing, ready `ClientRegistration` can only be unregistered from its selected `AuthServer` through deletion.
-Breaking the match between the two resources by updating either the labels of the `AuthServer` or the label selector on the `ClientRegistration` does _not_ result un unregistration of the client from the authorisation server.
+You can only deregister an existing, ready `ClientRegistration` from its selected `AuthServer` by deleting it.
+Breaking the match between the two resources by updating either the labels of the `AuthServer` or the label selector on the `ClientRegistration` does not deregister the client from the authorization server.

 ## <a id="clientregistrations"></a> Limited number of `ClientRegistrations` per `AuthServer`